 - An abstract or statement of purpose that is interdisciplinary in nature, which should describe desired outcomes from the working group such as white paper(s), collaborative research proposals, grant applications, etc

-Please complete the below form to apply:
+Please upload the proposal document in pdf form to apply:

 Applications will be reviewed on a rolling basis, with support to begin in Spring/Summer 2021.